First day? Welcome!

 For six weeks, you'll be immersed in the most intensive MCAT2015 preparation available.
 That's right!
 In just 6 weeks, some of the best MCAT2015 instructors in the country will provide up to 370 hours of custom-designed MCAT2015 instruction.
 And where is a better place to spend your time than in the higher education hub of the country?

 Attend admissions workshops with the nation's premier medical school admissions consulting firm, MedSchoolCoach and its founder, Dr. Sahil Mehta.
 MedSchoolCoach advisors are actual physicians who have been on admission committees and will help you master the entire application process—including essay editing and interview preparation.
 As part of the Summer Immersion course, you will have access to MedSchoolCoach's advisors throughout several workshops where the ins and outs of medical school applications will be explained.

 Sample MCAT2015 Summer Immersion Boston Schedule:

 Please note: Schedule specifics are subject to change.

 Room and Board

 Room and board are available for an additional cost.
-Accommodations for students enrolled in The Princeton Review's MCAT Summer Immersion Program in Boston are available on campus at Boston University.
+Accommodations for students enrolled in The Princeton Review's MCAT2015 Summer Immersion Program in Boston are available on campus at Boston University.

 Each student will get a single bed within the furnished, suite-style and air-conditioned apartment residences that include a kitchenette, common living area and semi-private bathrooms.
 You'll have access to a campus dining hall for all of your meals.